lindluni/_activity/README.md

 # \_activity

-This repository is a container for a user activity log for the Department of Veterans Affairs GitHub Enterprise Cloud organization.
+This repository is a container for a user activity log for a GitHub Enterprise Cloud organization.

 ## Activity log